textwire/textwire.github.io/versioned_docs/version-v2/functions/functions.md

 ---
-title: Built-in Functions - Textwire v2
+title: Built-in Functions - v2
 sidebar_label: Built-in Functions
 sidebar_position: 4
 description: Discover the built-in functions in Textwire for manipulating different types of data, and learn how to use these functions